TerryOShea/cardsharp/README.md

 tag is searched for, the Redux state's `tagShow` is updated with that tag's `name` and `id` and `decks` is updated with the decks having that tag.

+When users create or edit decks, they can choose to add or remove tags--either preexisting tags or tags of their own creation.

 ### Search
+The search page initially shows the most popular tags across the site.
+Users can then search tags, both CardSharp- and user-created, to find others' decks that they're interested in studying.
+From the search interface, they can choose to subscribe or unsubscribe to those decks.
+Subscribed decks will then appear on the user's profile page alongside the decks he or she created.
+I implemented the search function's autosuggest through the react-autosuggest NPM package.

 ## New Directions
 With CardSharp, there are many more avenues to explore.
 My next steps are as